-In the digibusiness case customer connections as a whole are mainly local (65 %).
-The other firms feeding digibusiness firms with market information are 43 % international and 49 % local.
-Our policy interviewees stressed that, in some sub-branches of digibusiness, such as games and movies, the social media and various Internet communities are involved as co-producers of final artefacts and hence the specific location is somewhat difficult to identify.
-For these reasons, the digibusiness cluster relies heavily on the competence of a variety of private actors, i.e. enterprises, consultants, private educational organisations, enterprise forums, etc.
+In the digibusiness case, customer linkages are the most important (34% for technology knowledge and 44.5% for market knowledge) and as indicated above, they are mainly local (65%).
+The other firms feeding digibusiness with market knowledge are

+43% international and 49% local.
+Our policy interviewees stressed that, in some subbranches of digibusiness, such as games and movies, the social media and various Internet communities are involved as co-producers of final artefacts and hence the specific location is somewhat difficult to identify.
+For these reasons, the digibusiness cluster relies heavily on the competence of a variety of private actors, i.e., enterprises, consultants, private educational organisations, enterprise forums, etc.